 Osteopathy is essentially subdivided into three systems: craniosacral osteopathy (movements between the skull and the spinal canal up to the sacrum), parietal osteopathy (musculoskeletal system) and visceral osteopathy (internal organs).

-This is a very gentle and effective form of treatment that works by means of the craniosacral rhythm (fine pulsation of the cerebrospinal fluid).
-The cerebrospinal fluid has its own rhythm and nourishes, protects and moves our nervous system, from the cranium to the sacrum.
-Stagnation in cerebrospinal fluid supply can affect both physical and mental health.
-Craniosacral osteopathy therapy activates natural healing mechanisms to help strengthen the immune system and improve hormonal balance.
-Pain, emotional and mental disorders are to be alleviated and blockages be resolved.
+The craniosacral system is an important endogenous system.
+Craniosacral osteopathy is a very gentle and effective form of treatment for this system, in which the craniosacral rhythm (fine pulsation of the cerebrospinal fluid / liquor) is used.
+The liquor has its own rhythm and moves the human nervous system, which runs from the skull (cranium) to the sacrum (sacrum).
+Stagnation in the cerebrospinal fluid supply can affect physical and mental health.
+Structural problems in the spine and pelvis as well as visceral disorders are the result.
+The total neural stress is also increased by a twisted dural tube.
+In this form of osteopathic therapy, natural healing mechanisms are activated, which are supposed to help strengthen the immune system and positively influence the hormonal balance.
+Pain, emotional and psychological disorders should be alleviated and blockages released.

 This part of osteopathy deals with the musculoskeletal system, including the examination and treatment of bones, joints, ligaments, muscles and fascia (thin layer of connective tissue that envelops muscles and organs).
 These structures can be damaged by trauma or compromised by (defective) compensations by other structures.
 Common symptoms of the parietal system may include disc herniation, shoulder joint problems, knee joint problems, and problems with the cervical spine and lumbar spine.
 Osteopathy treats these dysfunctions and thereby tries to restore a balance between the joints and the muscles as well as the other structures of the entire musculoskeletal system.